 For example, if my patient has normal saline with 20 mEq of potassium chloride running at 75 ml/hr and I have a dose of Ancef due, I need to check to see if my normal saline with potassium chloride is compatible with Ancef.
 If it is not compatible, then I need to start another IV or if they have a PICC line (peripherally inserted central catheter), midline catheter, or central venous catheter, I have to use a different port.

 However, please make sure to follow your hospital’s policy because some require people have a dedicated line just for antibiotics (typically called a “med line”), rather than piggybacking it to a maintenance line.

-Many patients cannot swallow whole pills.
-This is typically due to impaired swallowing.
+You will encounter many patients cannot swallow whole pills.
+This is typically due to impaired swallowing (strokes are a common reason).
 I don’t mean to brag, but I am a fantastic applesauce mixologist and can get even the grumpiest patients to take their meds.
-However, before you crush medications you must know if they can be crushed!
-If it is an extended release med, chemo, or capsule.. don’t crush it!
+However, before you crush medications you must know if they can be crushed.
+If it is an extended release med, chemo, or capsule.. do not crush it!

 There are also some meds that for whatever reason cannot be crushed.
 Depending on the medication administration process at your hospital, your EMR may tell you when you can and cannot crush your med.
 However, you must be diligent before crushing and double check before doing so.

-There are so many medications for nurses to learn, but don’t lose hope!
+There are so many medication administration basics for nursing students to learn, but don’t lose hope!
 No one expects you to know all of the medications ever made, their dosages, interactions, trade and generic names, etc.

 You’re just building the medication foundation right now – and you’re not just building a house, you’re building a skyscraper.